 Important documents must be stored in a dry place.
 In many SHTF situations these documents are both essential and irreplaceable.
 You may have a safe place for these documents, but you also have to keep out the moisture.
 Place a desiccant pack inside and all should be well.

 I hope this article has given you some ideas on how you can save money with this type of project.
-In addition, I hope that it has expanded your understanding of how important it can be to keep all of these items dry.
+In addition, I hope that it has expanded your understanding of how important it can be to keep your important items dry.